-If you think about distractions such as text messaging while driving, this involves all three of the defined forms.
+If you think about distractions such as texting while driving, this involves all three of the defined forms.
 Most significant distractions do involve more than just one of the categories listed above.
 Experts look at the distraction safety problem from two different vantages.
 One is the actual amount of attention demanded by the task and the other is with the frequency it is performed.
 Again, text messaging is most dangerous, as it involves all of the types of distractions and is typically engaged in multiple times in order to finish a conversation.

 The Cause of a Distracted Driver Car Accident

 Text messaging has become one of the leading causes of distracted driving accidents in Missouri and across the nation, but it is certainly not the only one.
-Electronic devices in general are on the rise as well, giving a driver ample gadgets to divert their attention while they should be focused on the road.
+Electronic devices, in general, are on the rise as well, giving a driver ample gadgets to divert their attention while they should be focused on the road.
 GPS systems, iPods, and even the basic car stereo are still causing drivers to take their eyes off of the road, potentially leading to a car accident.

 How a St. Louis Car Accident Attorney Can Help